-Editor's note: Inc. magazine will announce its pick for Company of the Year on Monday, December 10.
-Here, we spotlight a contender for the title in 2018.
+Editor's note: Inc. magazine's 2018 Company of the Year is Bird.
+Here, we spotlight a contender for the title.

 The mattress wars are as intense as ever.

 Mattress Firm, the country's biggest traditional mattress seller, filed for bankruptcy protection in October and will emerge with at least 700 fewer stores.
 Meanwhile, hundreds of online direct-to-consumer brands now are vying for the title of America's No. 1 mattress.

 While Casper, with $240 million in venture funding, has captured about 10 percent of all online U.S. mattress sales, according to estimates from the mattress-research company GoodBed, arguably the bigger story in the industry in 2018 was Tuft & Needle.
 The Phoenix-based startup clawed its way to a roughly 5 percent share of all online mattress sales and will generate between $180 million and $200 million in revenue this year, according to estimates by KeyBanc Capital Markets.
 In September, the company made a momentous decision to super-charge its growth: Tuft & Needle merged with competitor Serta Simmons Bedding, the largest traditional mattress manufacturer in the U.S. The deal, reportedly valued at a half billion dollars, will join the startup to a company that owns 40 percent of the mattress market.

 Not bad for a company that never took any outside investment.